goastian/midori-desktop/browser/components/urlbar/docs/telemetry.rst

 urlbar.engagement
 ~~~~~~~~~~~~~~~~~

+  NOTE: This telemetry is no longer collected.
+See changelog below.

   A uint recording the number of engagements the user completes in the urlbar.
   An engagement occurs when the user navigates to a page using the urlbar, for
   example by picking a result in the urlbar panel or typing a search term or URL
   in the urlbar and pressing the enter key.

+  Changelog
+    Firefox 134
+      Legacy ``urlbar.engagement`` telemetry mirrored to Glean.
+(See bug 1927093)
+    Firefox 137
+      Legacy ``urlbar.engagement`` telemetry and Glean ``urlbar.engagement_count`` telemetry
+      removed completely.
+(See bug 1932711)

 urlbar.impression.*
 ~~~~~~~~~~~~~~~~~~~

+  NOTE: This telemetry is no longer collected.
+See changelog below.

   A uint recording the number of impression that was displaying when user picks any result.